GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

 ===================================
 GMOS longslit arc can be obtained at night with the observation sequence, if requested by the program, but are often obtained at the end of the night or the following afternoon instead.
 In this example, the arcs have been obtained at night, as part of the sequence.
-Like the spectroscopic flats, they are not stacked which means that they can be sent to reduce all together and will be reduced individually.
+Like the spectroscopic flats, they are not stacked, which means that they can be sent to reduce all together and will be reduced individually.

 The wavelength solution is automatically calculated and has been found to be quite reliable.
-There might be cases where it fails; inspect the ``*_mosaic.pdf`` plot and the RMS of ``determineWavelengthSolution`` in the logs to confirm a good solution.
+There might be cases where it fails; inspect the RMS of ``determineWavelengthSolution`` in the logs to confirm a good solution.

 ::